garvyeet/Superstore/README.md

 ### 6. **Sales by Category**
    - A pie chart dividing sales into three main categories: Technology (36.4%), Furniture (32.3%), and Office Supplies (31.3%).

-## How to View the Report

-To explore this report in Power BI:

-1. Clone this repository.
-2. Open the Power BI `.pbix` file in Power BI Desktop.
-3. Explore the different pages and visualizations to gain insights into the sales data.

 ## Tools & Technologies Used

 - **Power BI Desktop**: For creating interactive dashboards and reports.